Redacted-Games-LLC/Merchant-Empires/README.md

   # Windows
   php events.php > events.log

 This should run in the background whenever the game server is running.

-6) THE GAME IS NOT READY TO PLAY but now is the time for you to access it from a browser to complete setup.
-Point to the "www" directory.

-CREATING A GALAXY AND STARTING THE GAME.

 7) Signup a user to be an admin.
 Use the name you entered into www/DBCONFIG.php earlier.
 DO NOT create a player just yet; any player created at this point will